roots of child neglect,

 strong hands cut safe paths.

-How do Ricky Bakers find safe paths to travel in this life?
 Hunt for the Wilderpeople, directed and adapted by Taika Waititi from the Barry Crump novel, Wild Pork and Watercress, explores the question with the perfect mix of quirky humor, adventure in the gorgeous New Zealand bush and pointed social commentary.
 The movie follows Hec (Sam Neill) and Ricky (Julian Dennison) into the wilderness to flee a child welfare officer (Rachel House) determined to place Ricky in juvenile detention through a police response that escalates out of control.
 This is a wonderful film that gives voice to the kind of love it takes to rescue a child and change a life.
 It also reflects the inept and often ridiculous response we as a human family make toward those children in desperate need of our understanding and help.

-How do Ricky Bakers find strong hands to secure their futures?
-In 2016, my writing was selected to be given to children in a juvenile detention center to foster creative expression and encourage them to develop their unique gifts, a theme of the book.
-One girl found so much inspiration in that work that she took it with her when she successfully transitioned into foster care and used it for a school presentation for her new classmates.
+In 2016, a first edition of my novel, The Legend of the Lumenstones, was selected for children in a juvenile detention center to foster creative expression and encourage them to develop their unique gifts, a theme of the book.
+One girl found so much inspiration in the book that she took it with her when she successfully transitioned into foster care and used it for a school presentation for her new classmates.
 She continues to explore her gifts in art and writing.
 For me, that experience served as a catalyst to pursue a project geared toward raising money to fund art programs for children in her situation.
 I began with a few free verse poems telling their stories, then I watched Ricky Baker.